 PASSING CROSSDRESSER BLENDING

 They state that they choose their day clothing to blend in better with real women.
 That makes sense if blending in is the goal not passing.
-Maybe you don’t stand out in the crowd because of what your wearing but are you passing?
+Maybe you don’t stand out in the crowd because of what you’re wearing but are you a passable crossdresser?
 Not if your 6 foot five and 270 pounds and your beard shadow is visible under your minimal daytime blend in makeup!

 Acceptance is easier to confirm although tolerating might be a more accurate description.
 I use my normal male voice which lets the cat out of the bag with the first word out of my mouth.
 It gives me more accurate feedback on my interactions in public.
-I chose that path years ago when I thought about going out in public with the goal of passing.
+I chose that path years ago when I thought about going out in public with the goal of being passable crossdresser.

 If I use what I feel is my feminine voice and get read anyway would people think I am trying to deceive them?
 Yes, I am otherwise why not use my normal voice?
 Is the deception based on my being ashamed of what I am doing?
 Worse yet am I trying to trick them into sex thinking I can fool them?
 Will my attempted deception anger them?

 Interacting with the public dressed in women’s clothing using my male voice leaves no questions as to that they are dealing with a man.
 Once we reach that point and if they are uncomfortable then they can excuse themselves and move on.
 If not, then we can have an honest and genuine interaction and hopefully an interesting conversation.
-Over the years I have had many enjoyable conversations with some very nice people in mainstream establishments.
+Over the years I have had many enjoyable conversations with some very nice people in mainstream establishments even though not being a passable crossdresser.
 Questions abound, and I am anxious to answer them.
 Once we get rolling it gets to be fun especially with women who are naturally curious.

 They are usually surprised to hear that I am not Gay.